BigSoftVideo/DOTEbase/README.md

 _DOTEbase_ is our prototype software package that is designed to support qualitative analysis of large audio-visual data sets.

-We built it because we wanted a software tools to help researchers to analyse larger corpora of data, either before they have been transcribed or after.
+We built it because we wanted a software tool to help researchers to analyse larger corpora of data, either before they have been transcribed or after.

 It piggybacks on sets of transcripts created using _DOTE_ that are stored on the same computer or are accessible via an external drive or remote file system.